esl/erlang_ale/examples/README.md

 # ex_mcp23x17:start_spi_blinking_led/4

-This example shows how to blinking a LED connected to the a PIN of SPI IO expander device, when CS PIN of the IO expander is connect to NOT Raspberry Pi's SPI_CS PI, but connected to a PIN of an I2C IO expander device.
+This example shows how to blinking a LED connected to the a PIN of SPI IO expander device, when CS PIN of the IO expander is connect to NOT Raspberry Pi's SPI_CS PIN, but connected to a PIN of an I2C IO expander device.

 Here is the schematic about the circuit: